Omer-Mazig/js-runtime-questions/README.md

 1. promise1 is created as an already resolved promise
 2. promise2 is created with a setTimeout
+3. Both .then handlers are queued, but won't execute yet
-3. Synchronous code executes: `console.log("Third")`
+4. Synchronous code executes: `console.log("Third")`
-4. Microtask from promise1.then executes: `console.log("First")`
+5. Microtask from promise1.then executes: `console.log("First")`
-5. After the timeout, promise2 resolves and its .then executes: `console.log("Second")`
+6. After the timeout completes, promise2 resolves and its .then executes: `console.log("Second")`
 </details>

 ---